Information alert

 Fats and oils

-Fats provide us with lots of energy in relatively small quantities.
-They are low in phosphate and can be included freely on a low phosphate diet.
+Fats give us energy in small amounts.
+They are low in phosphate so they can be included freely on a low-phosphate diet.
+Monounsaturated and polyunsaturated fats are better for heart health than saturated fats.
 Monounsaturated and polyunsaturated fats are better for heart health than saturated fats.

 • Monounsaturated fats: olive oil, olive oil-based spreads, rapeseed oil